The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Stable clusters with -symmetry are spherical

 \section{Stable clusters with $\S^0$-symmetry are spherical}

 We are finally ready to give a proof of Theorem \ref{thm:intro-stable-spherical}.
-Note that a minimizing cluster on a weighted Riemannian manifold is regular, stationary and stable by the results of Section \ref{sec:prelim}.
+By removing empty cells, we may reduce to the case that all cells are non-empty.
+Note that a minimizing cluster on a weighted Riemannian manifold, all of whose cells are non-empty, is regular, stationary and stable by the results of Section \ref{sec:prelim}.
 Moreover, on all model space-forms, any minimizing cluster is bounded by Theorem \ref{thm:existence}.
 Theorem \ref{thm:intro-stable-spherical} is therefore a consequence of the following theorem, which we state separately for convenience:

 \begin{theorem} Let $\Omega$ be a bounded stable (and in particular, stationary) regular $q$-cluster on the model space $M^n$, $M^n \in \{ \R^n , \S^n \}$, with $\S^0$-symmetry.
 Then $\Omega$ is necessarily spherical perpendicularly to its hyperplane of symmetry. \end{theorem}